The contractor quote-flow checklist

 What to do next

-If you scored 6 or below, a Website Friction Report will show you exactly which elements are weak, where they appear on your site, and what to fix first.
-The report is specific to your actual site — not a generic checklist.
+If you scored 6 or below, a Revenue Leak Diagnostic will show you exactly which elements are weak, where they appear on your lead path, and what to fix first.
+The report is specific to your actual business — not a generic checklist.